googleapis/google-cloud-dotnet/apis/Google.Cloud.Diagnostics.Common/docs/index.md

 > You can read more about .NET dependency injection in non ASP.NET Core applications in the
 > [Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection-usage).

+# Getting started

+The easiest way to configure Google Cloud Diagnostics is using the `AddGoogleDiagnostics` extension methods on `IServiceCollection`.
+This configures the Logging, Tracing and Error Reporting components.

+If your application is running on Google App Engine, Google Kubernetes Engine, Google Cloud Run or Google Compute Engine, you don't need to provide a value for `ProjectId`, `Service` and `Version` since they can be automatically obtained by the `AddGoogleDiagnostics` methods as far as they make sense for the environment.
+(Not every environment has the concept of a "service" or "version".)
+The values used will be the ones associated with the running application.

+If your application is running outside of GCP, including when it runs locally, then you'll need to provide the `ProjectId` of the Google Cloud Project in which to store the diagnostic information as well as the `Service` and `Version` with which to identify your application.

+{{sample:Diagnostics.Configure}}

+Don't forget to start the host.

+{{sample:Diagnostics.Start}}

+You can still initialize the separate components using the extension methods described below.
+This can be useful if you only need to use some of the observability components.

+Optional parameters on `AddGoogleDiagnostics` are also available to specify options for each of the components (logging, tracing and error reporting).

 # Error reporting

 The error reporting component allows you to create error reports from exceptions thrown in your application.